 "The translation would, therefore, be:

 "Saying with a loud voice: 'Worthy is the Lamb that was slain to get power and riches and wisdom and strength and honor and glory and blessing and every creature which is in heaven and on the earth and under the earth and in the sea and all those that are in these.'"

 "And I hear Him that is sitting upon the throne saying: 'To the Lamb let there be given blessing and honor and glory and power for the eons of the eons.'"

-"The last sentence appears to have been confused by the copyists, but the Syriac Version is probably correct in coupling on verse thirteen to verse twelve.
-In this case the speakers in verse thirteen would be the angels, or messengers, of verse eleven, who surround the throne, the animals and the elders.
+"The last sentence appears to have been confused by the copyists, but the Syriac Version is probably correct in coupling verse thirteen to verse twelve.
+In this case, the speakers in verse thirteen would be the angels, or messengers, of verse eleven, who surround the throne, the animals, and the elders.
 Legontas would then agree with 'messengers', which is also masculine.
-Otherwise the word legontas instead of legonta seems inexplicable, as is the break in verse thirteen before the word kai, 'and.'
+Otherwise, the word legontas instead of legonta seems inexplicable, as is the break in verse thirteen before the word kai, 'and.'

-"If this explanation be true, the messengers in verse twelve say the Lamb is worthy to get certain honors, while in verse thirteen they ascribe these honors to Him directly.
+"If this explanation is true, the messengers in verse twelve say the Lamb is worthy to get certain honors, while in verse thirteen they ascribe these honors to Him directly.

 "As a reward for His lone combat on earth with the forces of evil, His abject poverty, His self-limitations, His weakness, His abasement and humiliation, His becoming as the off-scouring of the universe, His laying-aside of all reputation, the Son of God is entitled to the attributes of verse twelve.

 "By His blood, however, He has paid in full for every creature in all God's realms.